CosmWasm/wasmd/x/wasm/IBC.md

   [`ChanOpenTry` and `ChanOpenAck` phases](https://docs.cosmos.network/master/ibc/overview.html#channels).
   (See [Channel Handshake Version Negotiation](https://docs.cosmos.network/master/ibc/custom.html#channel-handshake-version-negotiation))
 * Both the *Port* and the *Channel* are fully owned by one contract.
-* `x/wasm` only accepts *ORDERED Channels* for simplicity of contract correctness.
+* Question: `x/wasm` only accepts *ORDERED Channels* for simplicity of contract correctness?
+Or should we allow the contract to decide?
-* When sending a packet, the CosmWasm contract must specify the *ChannelID* (and remote *PortID*?), which is generally provided by the external client which understands which channels it wishes to communicate over.
+* When sending a packet, the CosmWasm contract must specify the *ChannelID* and remote *PortID*, which is generally provided by the external client which understands which channels it wishes to communicate over.
 * When sending a packet, the contract can set a custom identifier (of max 64 characters) that it can use to look this up later.